 - You get a lump sum of money- Instead of the workers’ compensation insurance company paying the doctor for medical care, they pay you that money.
 Use it for medical care or any other thing you want.
 You have total freedom of choice.

 - Giving up Lifetime Medical benefits – When you settle your workers’ compensation claim for a lump sum, you give up your lifetime medical benefits in return for a lump sum of money.
-From that point forward, the cost of the medical care becomes the responsibility of you, the injured worker.
+From that point forward, the cost of medical care becomes your own responsibility.

 - Liens on settlement – Medicare, Social Security, child support and Medicaid can have liens on the settlement money.
 Medicare goes so far as to say it has an interest in the workers’ compensation settlement if there is a reasonable expectation of you receiving Medicare benefits within 30 months after settling your workers’ compensation claim.
-This can make the settlement process long and drawn out because approval from one or more entity may be required.
-You most definitely need to talk to an attorney if you are in this situation and are interested in settlement.
+This can make the settlement process long and drawn out because approval from one or more entities may be required.
+You most definitely need to talk to an attorney if you are in this situation and are interested in taking a settlement.
 The paperwork needs to be carefully worded to protect your interests.

 - Resignation – Resignation of your employment is typically required as part of the settlement terms.
 However, if you dislike your job or if you are injured to the point that you can never return to your pre-injury employment, this may not be an issue for you.
 This is an insurance issue, not an employment issue.
 The insurance company doesn’t want to pay you a lump sum of money for your hurt back and then you hurt your back at work the very next day and they are stuck with a new workers’ compensation injury claim.